-\begin{remark} In the special case of European claims with maturity $T$ and no trading adjustments, conditions (i) and (ii) correspond to the comparison and strict comparison properties of solutions to BSDEs satisfied by the wealth process with different terminal conditions.
-In fact, the same idea underpins Definition 2.7 of a nonlinear pricing system introduced by El Karoui and Quenez \cite{EQ1997}.
-As in \cite{EQ1997}, we will show that regularity of a market model can be established for a large variety of models using a BSDE approach. \end{remark}
+\begin{remark} In the special case of European claims with maturity $T$ and no trading adjustments, conditions (i) and (ii) correspond to the comparison and strict comparison properties for solutions to BSDEs satisfied by the wealth process with different terminal conditions.
+In fact, the same idea underpins Definition 2.7 of the nonlinear pricing system introduced by El Karoui and Quenez \cite{EQ1997}.
+Using similar arguments as El Karoui and Quenez \cite{EQ1997}, we will show that the regularity of a market model can be established for a large variety of financial models using a BSDE approach. \end{remark}